Pelosi says hair salon should apologize for ‘set-up’ visit

 “I just had my hair washed.
 I don’t wear a mask when I’m washing my hair.
 Do you wear a mask when you’re washing your hair?
 I always have a mask,” Pelosi said.

-AP news associate Cheyanne Mumphrey in Phoenix, Arizona contributed to this report.
+Associated Press news associate Cheyanne Mumphrey in Phoenix contributed to this report.

 By JANIE HAR